 Recently, I had the privilege to speak at The European Flow Measurement Workshop.
 More than 200 participants from various countries around the world met in Noordwijk to discuss the measurement of flows, with a focus on the oil and gas industry.
 One issue was the accurate and reliable measurement of LNG (Liquefied Natural Gas).
 At present, the industry loses millions of dollars because the margins of error are (too) large.
 We have devised two optical techniques to improve the calibration of flow measurements.

-A number of industry developments were discussed at the meeting in Noordwijk.
-For example, there was a lot of attention for one phase measurements and export measurements.
+Several industry developments were discussed at the meeting in Noordwijk.
+For example, there was a lot of attention for one-phase measurements and export measurements.
 Because now, in addition to export, import also occurs— i.e. natural gas—so export stations must be able to work in two directions.
 After all, measuring in two directions does not just happen.
-This is a very relevant topic for the Netherlands, since we are currently conserving the Groningen gas and therefore need to be supplied from abroad.
+This is a very relevant topic for the Netherlands since we are currently conserving the Groningen gas and therefore need to be supplied from abroad.

 Another important aspect that came up during the many lectures, involved more and better usage of the so-called “diagnostics data” of flow meters.
 We, the employees of Hint, have been saying for some time that there is a profit to be gained here, and it is always good to hear that others also feel this way.
 One problem, however, is that these “diagnostics data” are often more extensive than the actual measurement data.
 This supports our plea to set up a separate system for this, in parallel with the data acquisition.